zsabori82/Password-Generator/starter/README.md

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.
 ..............................................................................
 # steps that has been taken
+This README provides a quick overview of how to use the password generator, its features, and the structure of the code.
+It also encourages users to feel free to use and modify the generator for their own projects.
 # Password Generator
 This simple password generator allows users to specify password criteria, including length and character types, and generates a secure password accordingly.
 The generator ensures that at least one character from each selected type is included in the final password.

 ## Usage